 Ingredients In Black Bean Burgers

-For these meatless burgers, you’ll need the following ingredients:
+For these black bean veggie burgers, you’ll need the following ingredients:

 - Canned black beans